 Pack it Up

-Whether you choose the Lower Trailhead for a shorter but steeper climb or the Upper Trailhead for a warm-up, every step of the way is an opportunity to connect with nature, conquer your limits, and immerse yourself in the wild splendor of the Pacific Northwest.
+Whether you choose the Lower Trailhead for a shorter but steeper climb or the Upper Trailhead for a warm-up, every step of the way is an opportunity to connect with nature, conquer your limits, and immerse yourself in the Pacific Northwest.

-So, as you prepare to embark on your own Mount Ellinor adventure, remember to pack essentials, stay informed, and embrace the unpredictability of nature.
-Leave It Better than you found it and Happy Hiking!
+So, as you prepare to embark on your own Mt Ellinor adventure, remember to pack essentials, stay informed, and embrace the unpredictability of nature.
+Leave it better than you found it, and be sure to check all road conditions, trail conditions, and weather forecast before heading out!

 Mount Ellinor Hiking Guide Pinterest Pin